 The London Psychiatry Centre has a significantly higher success rate with rTMS treatments than other clinics.

-We analysed a selection of 125 treatment resistant patients who had been unable to achieve satisfactory results with antidepressant medication.
-Our results showed that 78 of these patients, (62%), achieved remission (full recovery) within six weeks.
+In July 2020 we analysed a selection of 252 treatment resistant patients who had been unable to achieve satisfactory results with antidepressant medication.
+Our results showed that 61% of these patients achieved remission (full recovery) within six weeks.
 The majority of these patients had been well for between 1-12 months with maintenance rTMS treatment.
-Forty-one patients, (33%), did not respond to treatment, four (3%) experienced a 50% improvement in symptoms and two (2%) experienced a 75% improvement.
+35%, did not respond to treatment, 3% experienced a 50% improvement in symptoms and 1% experienced a 75% improvement.
 There have been no side effects noted.

-In comparison, a study based on findings in a US academic medical centre published in The Journal of Clinical Psychiatry1, shows the effectiveness of rTMS in 100 individual cases with a remission rate (full recovery) at six weeks of 24.7%.
-Depression and Anxiety, The Official Journal of ADAA2, published that 42 separate clinical rTMS practice centres, including some Ivy League centres, were assessed with remission results ranging from 26.5-28.7%.
-In addition, a recent review of a TMS Centre in Australia3 showed a remission rate of 28%.
+In comparison, a study based on findings in a US academic medical centre published in The Journal of Clinical Psychiatry2, shows the effectiveness of rTMS in 100 individual cases with a remission rate (full recovery) at six weeks of 24.7%.
+Depression and Anxiety, The Official Journal of ADAA3, published that 42 separate clinical rTMS practice centres, including some Ivy League centres, were assessed with remission results ranging from 26.5-28.7%.
+In addition, a recent review of a TMS Centre in Australia4 showed a remission rate of 28%.
 In the UK, Northampton NHS Trust published their figures1 which showed a remission rate of 20.8% using the Beck Depression Inventory (BDI).

 rTMS treatment at The London Psychiatry Centre is supported by a very large body of research.
 NICE has approved rTMS for the treatment of depression.
 As all of these results show, the effectiveness of rTMS can be dependent on the clinic you choose.
 Due to our results, equipment, and level of expertise, choosing The London Psychiatry Centre for rTMS offers a much stronger likelihood of full remission from depression.